bayufedra/MBPTL/README.md

 This lab is designed to be very straightforward to introduce what steps can be taken during penetration testing and the tools related to these steps.

+You can read the [Write-up](writeup/README.md) for detailed solutions and walkthroughs of this lab.
+If you’re new to cybersecurity, it’s highly recommended to start by reading and following the steps in the Write-Up.
+Don’t worry if you don’t fully understand everything at first because this lab is designed to introduce the fundamental tools, concepts, and workflows commonly used in cybersecurity and penetration testing.
+The goal is to help you become familiar with the topics and tools involved, even if you’re still learning.

 ## 📖 Table of Contents

 - [Installation Requirements](#installation-requirements)